samsze0/fzf.nvim/README.md

 ## TODO

-- Remote scrolling should scroll whichever buffer is "longer"
 - True "workspace" diagnostics
-- Keep only the most recent controller stack and destroy the others when they go stale
 - Add support for shell command entries getter
 - TODO comments selector
 - Backups selector (integrate with persist.nvim)